sagemath/sage-numerical-backends-coin/README.md

 `CoinBackend` has previously been available as part of the [SageMath](http://www.sagemath.org/) source tree, from which it is built as an "optional extension" when the `cbc` Sage package is installed.

-However, it is not available in binary distributions such as:
+However, it has not been available in binary distributions.
-- the Sage binary distribution (which does not package any optional packages),
-- homebrew (which just uses the Sage binary distribution),
-- Ubuntu (bionic 18.04LTS and several newer versions ship versions of SageMath, with various optional packages including CBC, but not the optional extension module CoinBackend),
-- conda-forge (which ships SageMath and CBC but not the optional extension).
-- Fedora

-The present standalone Python package `sage-numerical-backends-coin` has been created from the SageMath sources, version 9.0.beta10.
-It can be installed on top of various Sage installations using pip, including all of the above, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).
+The present standalone Python package `sage-numerical-backends-coin` has been created from the SageMath sources, version 9.0.beta10; the in-tree version of `CoinBackend` has been removed in Sage ticket https://trac.sagemath.org/ticket/28175.
+SageMath 9.1 and later makes the package available as an optional Sage package (SPKG).

-Sage ticket https://trac.sagemath.org/ticket/28175 uses this package to remove the in-tree version of `CoinBackend`.
+The current version of this package can also be installed on top of various Sage installations using pip.
+(Your installation of Sage must be based on Python 3; if your SageMath is version 9.2 or newer, it is.)

 ## Installation